Step right up, foodies of Edinburgh! You’re in for a treat with Baba restaurant.

 If you’re looking for somewhere different to eat in Edinburgh; Baba is the one.

-As soon as I found Baba, I knew it was where I wanted to go.
+I researched on social media for places to eat in Edinburgh.
+As soon as I discovered Baba on Instagram, I knew it was where I wanted to go during my Edinburgh trip.

-The restaurant is located at the end of George Street in Edinburgh with several rooms but the one we were seated in had high ceilings, dark interiors and velvet seating with plump, comfy cushions.
+The restaurant is situated at the end of George Street in Edinburgh, and the room we were seated in boasted high ceilings, dark interiors, plush velvet seating, and comfortable cushions.

-There’s small dishes, mezze, grills and sharing platters to choose from.
-You could order 3 mezze each, or like us, order a meal each plus a couple of small dishes to share.
+At Baba, there’s a diverse selection of small dishes, mezze, grills, and sharing platters to choose from.
+You can opt for several mezze each or order a meal and a couple of small dishes to share, just like we did.

-We also had the equally delicious baked sweet potato with creme fraiche and zhug (and there was lots of it!).
+We also opted for the baked sweet potato with creme fraiche and zhug was equally delicious, and there was plenty of it to enjoy.

 For my main dish, I chose the Goosnargh chicken leg, merguez, butter beans, and garlic tahini.
 The dish had a rustic appeal and was brimming with spices and flavours.

 James’ dish of beef, lamb, and bone marrow kofte with pickled vegetables, herbs, zhug, and garlic tahini looked equally appetising.
 The main dishes are not typically large in portion, but I came away feeling comfortable full.